-2.1.4 Section 7 - CAD-related recommendations - that went out to consultation
+1.1.4 Section 6 - CAD-related recommendations

 Angiography

 - △ The Committee recommends 'rebuilding' these item numbers to capture two dimensions: indication and complexity.
 The coronary angiography item numbers have been divided into three broad indications: - In acute coronary syndromes (ACS) where strong evidence exists, to support the routine use of angiography to determine the likely need for revascularisation. - In suspected or known stable CAD, where the evidence for revascularisation is often less certain. - Where the patient is undergoing cardiac surgery and a pre-operative assessment of coronary status is required.